biotz/nitrogen/docs/index.rst

    index

 Nitrogen is a platform for developing, testing, documenting and deploying a Python based (micro-)service with a REST API.
-Meant to bond to hydrogen to provide additional functionality through a microservice architecture.
+Meant to bond to the Hydrogen to provide additional functionality through a microservice architecture.

 Problem space
 -------------